How it Works

-Animal communication allows you to understand your pet’s world from her perspective.
-What makes her happy?
-What makes her sad?
-What are her likes and dislikes?
-How does something make her feel?
+Animal communication allows you to understand your pet’s world from their perspective.
+What makes them happy?
+What makes them sad?
+What are their likes and dislikes?
+How does something make them feel?

 In short, you can talk to your animal about nearly anything.

-LaShelle can help you understand why–from your animal’s perspective–he does certain behaviors.
-She can also help your pet understand why you dislike a particular behavior, and what you’d like him to do instead.
+Dr. Easton can help you understand why–from your animal’s perspective–they do certain behaviors.
+She can also help your pet understand why you dislike a particular behavior, and what you’d like them to do instead.

 Oftentimes, this communication allows you to work together to solve the behavior issue in a way that satisfies both of your needs.

 Some behavior issues, though, are best solved with appropriate veterinary care.

 Dr. Easton can’t make your animal behave any more than she can make your child behave!
 But she can deliver the message.

 Dr. Easton can provide you with insight into how your pet feels from their perspective.
 This might include telling you where they are painful, whether certain medications make them feel better or worse, or what precipitated your pet’s condition (e.g., they ate something they shouldn’t have).

 Dr. Easton cannot make medical diagnoses or prescribe medications in an animal communication session.
 For one, it’s simply unethical–and illegal–to do this without having examined a patient in person.
 On top of that, animals often do not know why they are sick, in the same way that you may not know what is causing your stomach to ache–you just know that it hurts!

 In many cases, however, Dr. Easton can make suggestions–to be discussed with your vet–about nutrition, supplements, and other treatments that may benefit your animal companions.